Cheyenne language: Geographic distribution

 Cheyenne is spoken on the Northern Cheyenne Indian Reservation in Montana and in Oklahoma.
 On the Northern Cheyenne Indian Reservation in March 2013 there were approximately 10,050 enrolled tribal members, of which about 4,939 resided on the reservation; slightly more than a quarter of the population five years or older spoke a language other than English.

 Current status

 The Cheyenne language is considered "definitely endangered" in Montana and "critically endangered" in Oklahoma by the UNESCO.
 In Montana the number of speakers were about 1700 in 2012 according to the UNESCO.
 In 2021 there were approximately 300 elderly speakers.
 In 2021 in Oklahoma there were fewer than 20 elderly speakers.
 There is no current information on any other state in the United States regarding the Cheyenne language.

-The 2017 film Hostiles features extensive dialogue in Northern Cheyenne.
+The 2017 film Hostiles features extensive dialogue in Cheyenne.
 The film's producers hired experts in the language and culture to ensure authenticity.